IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

-# Nuvio Visual Assets
+# Visual Assets Library

-A personal, unofficial collection of logos, artwork, GIFs, animations, icons, and other visual assets organized for use with Nuvio catalog collections.
+A personal, unofficial collection of logos, artwork, GIFs, animations, icons, and other visual assets gathered and organized for use across media catalogues, collection interfaces, and other projects that support visual assets.

 > [!IMPORTANT]
-> **I do not claim ownership of the third-party materials in this repository.**
+> **This is an independent project and is not affiliated with, endorsed by, sponsored by, or officially connected to Nuvio, Xperience, or any other platform, application, company, studio, network, franchise, creator, or rights holder referenced in this repository.**
 >
+> **I do not claim ownership of the third-party materials contained in this repository.**
+>
-> The assets have been collected from different sources and places for personal organization and reference.
-Credit and ownership remain with the respective creators, copyright holders, trademark owners, companies, studios, organizations, licensors, and other rightful owners.
+> The materials have been gathered from different sources and places.
+Credit and ownership remain with their respective creators, copyright holders, trademark owners, companies, studios, organizations, licensors, and other rightful owners.

 ---

 ## 📁 About

-This repository is my personal collection of visual assets organized for use with Nuvio catalog collections.
+**Visual Assets Library** is a personal collection and organized resource for visual assets used with media catalogues, collection interfaces, and related projects.

-The collection includes categories such as:
+The library includes:

 - **Streaming Platforms**
 - **TV Collections**